NLthijs48/home-assistant-crisp/README.md

 Name | Description
 -- | --
-`Total order count` | Total number of orders in your Crisp account (includes completed, cancelled and pending orders).
+`Order count total` | Total number of orders in your Crisp account (includes completed, cancelled and pending orders).
+`Order count open` | Count of open orders in your Crisp account (out for delivery, or planned in the future).

 ## Installation